 What is Google News?

-Google describes their vertical search “Google News” as follows:
+Google describes its vertical search engine, ‘Google News’, as follows:

 When will my website be included as a Google News source?

 For a successful inclusion in Google News, the website is subjected to a manual review by a Google employee.
 The reviewer will evaluate the site against general, technical and content guidelines.

 The technical and content requirements for a website to be included as a Google News source are listed below, and we will discuss further below how to go about optimising them.

 Technical requirements for inclusion in Google News